Support / Swap

 Food Rescue & Relief

 Greenhills Neighbourhood House offers food to the community through our Greenroom food relief room.
-We partner with Second Bite, Greensborough Coles and Aldi Lower Plenty to give a second life to good produce and products that would otherwise be thrown away.
+We partner with Second Bite, Aldi Lower Plenty, Foodbank and MC Carenet to give a second life to good produce and products that would otherwise be thrown away.

 Bread Tags for Wheelchairs

 We collect (again) bread tags for wheelchairs.
 This amazing project has been running in Australia since 2006.

 Please bring them into Greenhills and we will send them on.